 Before 2020, the term ‘OVR’ might have sounded more like an obscure business acronym, or possibly an obsolete file format.
 But when Covid-19 struck, it became a lifeline for the globally art-deprived.
-OVRs (or Online Viewing Rooms), came to the fore following the severe outbreak of Covid-19, which, in March 2020, had been declared a global health emergency by the World Health Organisation.
+OVRs (Online Viewing Rooms), came to the fore following the outbreak of Covid-19.
 In the year of its 50th anniversary, Art Basel had no option but to cancel the 2020 edition of Art Basel Hong Kong.
 As the first major domino to fall, this sent shockwaves through the art world and left all subsequent in-person events in a frenzy of uncertainty.
-To keep the momentum alive, Art Basel swiftly recalibrated with its first digital-only edition, in which all galleries for the 2020 Hong Kong show were invited to participate at no cost.
+To keep the momentum alive, Art Basel recalibrated with the first digital-only edition.

 Kader Attia smashed up his Arab Spring installation